suran662/ToSCA/README.md

 - **High-level (Upper layer)**: [`cli/train_straQ.py`](cli/train_straQ.py) - Strategic Q-learning trainer
 - **Low-level (Lower layer)**: [`cli/train_ppo.py`](cli/train_ppo.py) - PPO trainer with enhancements

-## Key Features

-### Hierarchical Reinforcement Learning (HRL)
-- Simultaneous reward-based updates for both upper and lower layers
-- Two-tier decision making for more sophisticated policy learning

-### Enhanced PPO with PPL Loss
-The lower layer trainer incorporates a novel PPL (perplexity) loss component:
-- In addition to standard reward and KL divergence, the loss includes: **log(∏ P(token)) × coefficient**
-- This term is the logarithm of the product of token probabilities, scaled by a coefficient
-- Helps maintain language modeling quality during RL fine-tuning

 ## Installation

 This project is built upon **OpenRLHF 0.3.8**.
 To use ToSCA: